fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 Version 2.1 was released in April 2008, updating GSearch to work with Fedora 3.0 and taking advantage of Fedora's new messaging capability for index updates.

+Version 2.2 was released in December 2008, updating GSearch to work with Fedora 3.1.

 The Fedora System Documentation at http://www.fedora-commons.org/developers has a link to FedoraGSearch information with introduction, new features, installation, configuration and additional architectural information.